maxpaln/simple_reveal_ctrl_example/README.md

   are provided as examples and should not be considered complete or final.
 - Programmer files (@ Programmer/).
 An XCF programming file is provided for the Certus-NX Versa Board.
-This file can be used with Reveal Programmer v3.0 or newer.
+This file can be used with Reveal Programmer.
 - Reveal Controller Files (@ Reveal/).
 These include the Inserter, Analyser and Controller setup for the example design.

 It is assumed the user is familiar with the basic operation of the Radiant SW and the Radiant Programmer.
+The user should also have

+The user will also need the following:
+- Certus-NX Versa Evaluation Board Rev B
+- Radiant Software Suite v3.0

 2.0 User Guide
 ==============